-Medical System Network negotiates terms of business with drug wholesalers on behalf of its network members.
+Medical System Network determines appropriate transaction prices with drug wholesalers on behalf of its network members.
 Typically, dispensing pharmacies have to negotiate prices separately with each wholesaler.
-However, the company represents its network members collectively in negotiations with wholesalers around the country.
+In contrast, after receiving authorization from its member affiliates, the company determines unit prices per product with wholesalers around the country on their behalf.
 The wholesalers benefit from the company's services in a number of ways.
 They can receive payment from all network members two months after closing instead of the standard three months, which reduces interest expenses.
 The company's collection service helps them minimize the cost of recovering outstanding payments for pharmaceutical products.
 The online ordering system improves and optimizes inventory control for pharmacies, reducing order frequency and emergency deliveries, thus lowering wholesaler costs.
 These cost-saving advantages give the company the power to negotiate better prices with wholesalers.
 Price negotiation is crucial to dispensing pharmacies since the difference between the actual drug sourcing cost and official price of prescription drugs represents their profit stream, but it is also a source of heavy operational burden.